Kobold (Dungeons & Dragons): Reception

 Screen Rant compiled a list of the game's "10 Most Powerful (and 10 Weakest) Monsters, Ranked" in 2018, calling this one of the weakest, saying "When a dungeon master has run several low-level Dungeons & Dragons adventures, they will inevitably grow weary of using the same creatures from before and will want to shake things up.
 That's the moment when they prepare to paint over the serial numbers and replace the goblins with kobolds."

-The kobold was considered one of the "five main 'humanoid' races" in AD&D by Paul Karczag and Lawrence Schick.
+Kobolds have been described as "short subterranean lizard-men".
+The kobold was considered one of the "five main 'humanoid' races" in AD&D by Paul Karczag and Lawrence Schick, and a classic of D&D by reviewer Dan Wickline.

 Journalist David M. Ewalt highlighted that kobolds have often been the first combat encounter for new players of Dungeons & Dragons, from its beginnings to the current 5th edition.

+A.V.
+Club reviewer Nick Wanserski praised the "thoughtful" look on kobolds provided in Volo's Guide to Monsters: While "such staples as orcs, goblins, and kobolds [...] often get lumped together as a dull monolith", the many details here give "a lot of personality to an otherwise easily forgettable monster."

-Kimberley Wallace of Game Informer considered Deekin to be one of best video game characters developed by BioWare.
+Kimberley Wallace of Game Informer considered the kobold character Deekin Scalesinger, a NPC companion introduced in the Neverwinter Nights expansion Shadows of Undrentide, among BioWare's best characters.